 How Does Adaptive Clothing Help Caregivers and Healthcare Professionals?

-Adaptive clothing makes the job of healthcare professionals easier since it makes dressing and undressing the patient both safer and more convenient.
+Adaptive clothing makes the job of healthcare professionals easier since it makes dressing and undressing the patient safer and more convenient.

 For patients with more intensive disabilities and injuries, adaptive clothing offers open back solutions that prevent injuries in the caregiver and reduce the struggle of dressing patients.